 What are the Styles and Designs of Madhubani painting?

 Today, the above mentioned five different styles have been graciously merged by contemporary artists to produce well-liked results globally.
-The themes usually encaptured around the popular Hindu deities like Durga, Krishna, Lakshmi, Rama, Saraswati, and Shiva.
+The themes are usually encaptured around the popular Hindu deities like Durga, Krishna, Lakshmi, Rama, Saraswati, and Shiva.
 Not just this, at times you might come across heavenly bodies like Sun and Moon forming the centrepiece of these beautiful paintings too.
-Other than these, one can also find Madhubani paintings based on the scenes of the royal courts and social events, like weddings.
+One may also witness Madhubani paintings based on the scenes of the royal courts and social events, like weddings.
 One thing common between all is the use of geometrical patterns that is pretty apparent on first look.
-These complex mathematical patterns were accommodated into these beautiful traditional Madhubani paintings, making is what makes them even more intriguing and memorable to look at.
+These complex mathematical patterns were accommodated into these beautiful traditional Madhubani paintings, which makes them even more intriguing and memorable to look at.